Painter of Flowers and Country Life

 Inspired by Benton End 2025

-In Autumn 2024 myself and seven other Suffolk artists began visiting the house and gardens of Benton End, Hadleigh - the place that was formerly the home of Cedric Morris and Arthur Lett-Haines and known as the East Anglian School of painting and Drawing.
-Calling ourselves the 'Inspired by Benton End Artists', we were the first group of artists in forty years to be given independent access to the house to paint, research and collaborate - and our exhibition will take place at Hadleigh Old School on the 12th and 13th April 2025.
-Besides working from still-life arrangements in the old studio upstairs, we sketched, painted and exchanged ideas in and out of doors, as the gardeners reinvented the old flowerbeds around us.
-From paintings and ceramics, sketchbooks and nature journals, the public will have their first opportunity to experience the fruits of our observations and labours at the Private View on Friday 11th April at 7pm.
+In Autumn 2024 I teamed up with seven local artist friends and began visiting the house and gardens of Benton End, Hadleigh - the place that was formerly the home of Cedric Morris and Arthur Lett-Haines and known as the East Anglian School of painting and Drawing.
+Calling ourselves the 'Inspired by Benton End Artists', we were the first group of professional creatives in forty years to be given independent access to the house to paint, research and collaborate - and on the 12th and 13th April our studies, from paintings and ceramics to sketchbooks and journals, went on show at Hadleigh Old School.